DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 Despite their effectiveness, the major government organizations of the Internet cannot pretend to be representative of all parties concerned.
-They lagged behind in recognizing non-romance languages, they did not propose any serious alternatives to the emergence of Google, Facebook, or Twitter, and have done nothing to confront the mass surveillance of the Internet by the NSA and the intelligence services of many governments.
+They lagged behind in recognizing non-romance languages, they did not propose any serious alternatives to the emergence of Google, Facebook or Twitter, and have done nothing to confront the mass surveillance of the Internet by the NSA and the intelligence services of many governments.
 On the other hand, John Perry Barlow has probably